arthursw/launcher/specs.md

 - if `auto_update`: check the latest tag from `api`/`tags_endpoint` and set the current version from this latest tag in the following format: `appname-tagname`
 - otherwise: set the current version from the `version` attribute
 - check if the sources for this current version (`appname-tagname`) exist at `path` (if a folder named `appname-tagname` exists at the `path` location)
+- if the sources do not exist: download them from the `archive_endpoint` and extract them in the `path`
+- update `application.yml` to set the current version in `version`
-- if the sources exist, create an environment if necessary and execute the main script:
+- get or create the environment and execute the main script:
   - check if the ExampleApp environment exists (remove special chars from the name to make it a valid env name)
-  - if the environment does not exists: create the environment and install the dependencies defined in the `configuration` file in the sources (parse the `path`/`appname-tagname`/`configuration` file, usually a `pyproject.toml`, but can also be a pixi.toml, environment.yml or requirements.txt file.)
+  - if the environment does not exists:
+    - create the environment and install the dependencies defined in the `configuration` file in the sources (parse the `path`/`appname-tagname`/`configuration` file, usually a `pyproject.toml`, but can also be a `pixi.toml`, `environment.yml` or `requirements.txt` file.)
     - run the install script defined by the `install` attribute if any
 - run the main script defined by the `main` attribute (located in `path`/`appname-tagname`)
-- otherwise: download them from the `archive_endpoint` and extract them in the `path`
-- update `application.yml` to set the current version in `version`
-- create an environment if necessary and execute the main script as described above
+- read the stdout and wait for the `init_message`: it will confirm the app is properly installed
+- if the `init_message` is not in the stdout for `init_timeout` seconds: ask the user to either delete the environment (to trigger a new installation when restarting the app), or exit, or wait more

 ## Python environment management